Equivariant Filter for Relative Attitude and Target's Angular Velocity Estimation

+An approach based on the Unscented Kalman Filter (UKF) is presented in {\cite{wang_stereovision_ukf_2019}} to estimate the relative states and moment of inertia ratios of an uncooperative spacecraft, also using stereo-vision measurements.
+The method uses kinematic constraints and optimization strategies to have better initial conditions for the filter and is shown to have improved robustness to large measurement noise.
+In {\cite{pesce_autonomous_2019}}, a complete relative navigation strategy using monocular measurements is proposed.
+The rotational motion estimation is handled by an adapted version of the filter proposed in {\cite{saccon_second_order_optimal_2016}}.
+In their model, the authors assume that the derivative of the relative angular velocity is zero, to increase the capability of handling unknown or partially unknown objects, by avoiding the dependence on the inertia tensor of the target spacecraft.
+Several scenarios are analyzed and, though satisfactory results for position and attitude estimation are obtained, the authors conclude that a higher relative angular velocity implies a higher error and a slower convergence.
+Capuano et al. present in {\cite{capuano_monocular-based_2020}} a multi-stage approach, using both monocular vision and LiDAR.
+The proposed architecture first estimates the relative angular velocity by solving an algebraic optimization problem based on the optical flow.
+Then, an EKF is implemented to estimate the relative position, linear velocity, and attitude.
+The rationale for this division is that removing the relative angular velocity and inertia parameters from the EKF reduces the filter state dimension, thereby decreasing the computational burden.
+Another multi-stage solution is introduced by Nocerino et al. {\cite{nocerino_lidar_ukf_2021}} to estimate the inertia parameters and the relative state of an unknown target, using LiDAR measurements.
+The moments of inertia ratios are first computed via an iterative procedure and then a UKF is used to determine the entire relative state.
 In \cite{zivan_dual_2022}, an EKF is designed for spacecraft relative pose estimation.
-The relative pose is represented by a dual quaternion, although the geometric constraints imposed on the state by the dual quaternion are not handled directly, but rather enforced in an \textit{ad hoc} manner.
+The relative pose is represented by a dual quaternion, although the geometric constraints imposed on the state by the dual quaternion are not handled directly, nor exploited, but rather enforced in an \textit{ad hoc} manner.